scrapy/scrapy/docs/topics/item-pipeline.rst

 After an item has been scraped by a spider, it is sent to the Item Pipeline which process it through several components that are executed sequentially.

+Each item pipeline component (sometimes referred as just "Item Pipeline") is a Python class that implements a simple method.
+They receive an Item and perform an action over it, also deciding if the Item should continue through the pipeline or be dropped and no longer processed.

-Item pipelines are usually implemented on each project.
-Typical usage for item pipelines consists of:
+Typical use for item pipelines are:

-* HTML cleansing
+* cleansing HTML data
-* validation
+* validating scraped data (checking that the items contain certain fields)
+* checking for duplicates (and dropping them)
-* persistence (storing the scraped item)
+* storing the scraped item in a database

 Writing your own item pipeline